triton-inference-server/server/docs/optimization.md

 ```

 Instead of having perf_analyzer collect data for a range of request
-concurrency values we can instead use a simple rule that typically
+concurrency values we can instead use a couple of simple rules that
-applies when perf_analyzer is running on the same system as
+typically applies when perf_analyzer is running on the same system as
 Triton.
-The rule is that for maximum throughput set the request
+The first rule is that for minimum latency set the request
+concurrency to 1 and disable the dynamic batcher and use only 1 [model
+instance](#model-instances).
+The second rule is that for maximum
-concurrency to be 2 * <preferred batch size> * <model instance
+throughput set the request concurrency to be 2 * <preferred batch
-count>.
-We will discuss model instances [below](#model-instances), for
+size> * <model instance count>.
+We will discuss model instances
-now we are working with one model instance.
-So for
+[below](#model-instances), for now we are working with one model
-preferred-batch-size 4 we want to run perf_analyzer with request
+instance.
+So for preferred-batch-size 4 we want to run perf_analyzer
-concurrency of 2 * 4 * 1 = 8.
+with request concurrency of 2 * 4 * 1 = 8.

 ```
-$ perf_analyzer -m resnet50_netdef --percentile=95 --concurrency-range 8
+$ perf_analyzer -m inception_graphdef --percentile=95 --concurrency-range 8
 ...
 Inferences/Second vs. Client p95 Batch Latency
-Concurrency: 8, 420.2 infer/sec, latency 19524 usec
+Concurrency: 8, throughput: 267.8 infer/sec, latency 35590 usec
 ```

 ### Model Instances